-A foreign corporation will be classified as a foreign personal holding company ("FPHC") if:
+A foreign corporation will be classified as a foreign personal holding company (an "FPHC") if:

-(1) at any time during the corporation's taxable year, five or fewer individuals, who are United States citizens or residents, directly or indirectly own more than 50% of the corporation's stock, by either voting power or value; and

-(2) the corporation receives at least 60% of its gross income, or 50% after the initial year of qualification, in each case as adjusted, for the taxable year from certain passive sources.
+- (i) at any time during the corporation's taxable year, five or fewer individuals, who are United States citizens or residents, directly or indirectly own more than 50% of the corporation's stock (by either voting power or value); and - (ii) the corporation receives at least 60% of its gross income, or 50% after the initial year of qualification, in each case as adjusted, for the taxable year from certain passive sources.

-We do not believe that we are, or that any of our non-United States subsidiaries is, a FPHC for United States federal income tax purposes.
-If we or one of our non-United States subsidiaries were so classified, a U.S. Holder would be required, regardless of that holder's percentage ownership of our common stock, to include in income, as a dividend, that holder's pro rata share of our (or our relevant non-United States subsidiary's) undistributed foreign personal holding company income-generally, taxable income with certain adjustments-if the U.S. Holder held shares of common stock on the last day of our taxable year or, if earlier, the last day on which we satisfied the shareholder test described below.
-In addition, if we were classified as a FPHC, and a U.S. Holder acquired shares of common stock from a decedent, the U.S. Holder would not receive a "stepped-up" basis in that stock.
-Instead, the U.S. Holder would have a tax basis equal to the lower of the fair market value of those shares of common stock or the decedent's basis in them.
+We do not believe that we are, or that any of our non-United States subsidiaries is, an FPHC for United States federal income tax purposes.
+If we or one of our non-United States subsidiaries were so classified, a U.S. Holder would be required, regardless of that holder's percentage ownership of our common stock, to include in income, as a dividend, that holder's pro rata share of our (or our relevant non-United States subsidiary's) undistributed FPHC income-generally, taxable income with certain adjustments-if the U.S. Holder held shares of common stock on the last day of our taxable year, or if earlier, the last day on which we satisfied the shareholder test described in clause (i) above.
+Non-corporate U.S. Holders will not be eligible for reduced rates of taxation on any dividends received from us prior to January 1, 2009 if we are an FPHC in the taxable year in which such dividends are paid or in the preceding taxable year.
+In addition, if we were classified as an FPHC, and a U.S. Holder acquired shares of common stock from a decedent, the U.S. Holder would not receive a "stepped-up" basis in that stock.
+Instead, the U.S. Holder would have a tax basis equal to the lower of fair market value of those shares of common stock or the decedent's basis in them.